Connecting to Office 365 with PowerShell can be a pain sometimes. You have to constantly remember different commands and modules. Let’s change that.

 Get-AcceptedDomain to ensure your domains show up.

-Once you’re done, it’s always a good idea to disconnect and remove the PSsession by running
+Once you’re done, disconnect and remove the PSsession by running

 If you need to connect to Exchange Online via MFA, Microsoft provides a great guide entitled Connect to Exchange Online PowerShell Using Multi-Factor Authentication.